 it produces the expected results

-where the prediction if we are missing the house feature value is just 31/32.
+where the prediction if we are missing the house feature value is just 31/32, as expected from the data.

 To this point we have encoded the three different categories of house type as the arbitrary numerical values 4, 7, and 11.
 A more standard way of representing this categorical feature is with one-hot encoding: